-The COVID-19 vaccines are made to save lives, and the moments we miss most.
-They were made to save hugs with grandchildren, afternoons with friends, time with family, and services at churches, temples and mosques.
+The COVID-19 vaccines are made to save lives, and the moments we miss most—hugs, afternoons with friends, time with family, and so much more.
 The COVID-19 vaccines are extremely effective in preventing death, serious illness, and hospitalization from COVID-19, which has disproportionately impacted communities of color.

 Making the Vaccine

 Additional resources worth exploring

 - Get Vaccine Answers – Ad Council / COVID Collaborative

 - Vaccinate with Confidence Toolkit and Vaccinate with Confidence Strategy Guide – CDC

 - National Institute of Health Community Engagement Alliance – Website -NIH